PSMS Medan

-Persatuan Sepakbola Medan dan Sekitarnya, commonly known as PSMS, is an Indonesian football club based in Medan, North Sumatra, Indonesia.
+Persatuan Sepakbola Medan dan Sekitarnya, commonly known as PSMS, is an Indonesian professional football club based in Medan, North Sumatra.
 It is one of Indonesia's most successful clubs.
-They currently compete in Liga 2, the second level in Indonesian football tier.
+They currently compete in Championship, the second level in Indonesian football tier.

 History

 Early years (1907–1950)

 PSMS history starts with DVB.
-Explicitly, the football stakeholders in Medan began the first general meeting to form the union on 7 July 1907 (see De Sumatra post, 08-07-1907).
+Explicitly, the football stakeholders in Medan began the first general meeting to form the union on 7 July 1907 (see De Sumatra post, 08–07–1907).
 Then later, with the establishment of OSVB in 1915, DVB openly stated that it was willing to integrate with OSVB (the fusion process).
 In accordance with the development of the situation and conditions, the OSVB coverage area was no longer effective.
 In September 1949, soccer stakeholders in Medan formed VBMO (fission process).
 In order to adjust the VUVSI (NIVU succession) policy in 1948 to translate VUVSI as ISNIS, the VBMO was also translated as PSMS and then the Medan soccer union was called VBMO / PSMS.

 In March 1950, the Dutch military left Medan.
 Football organizations of the State of East Sumatra during the Dutch population, Rumah Susun Football Club (RSFC) and Oost Sumatra Voettbal Bond (OSVB), which had been founded since the early 1930s and then in 1950 changed their name to the Persatuan Sepakbola Medan dan Sekitarnya or were shortened to PSMS.
 However, there is no clear evidence that MVC, DVB, OSVB, VBMO, RSFC and other football clubs that were founded during the Dutch colonial period were PSMS embryos.

 The initiators of the birth of PSMS Medan are 6 figures who represent the 6 Amateur Clubs in Medan in 1950.
 The 6 figures are Adinegoro (Al Wathan), Madja Purba (Sahata), Sulaiman Siregar (PO Police), TM Harris (Medan Sport), dr Pierngadi (Deli Matschapij) and Tedja Singh (India Football Team).
 They were the ones who coordinated 23 clubs in Medan at that time to establish PSMS Medan on 21 April 1950.

 The city of Medan has long been known to the world because of its Deli tobacco plantations.
 It's no wonder that the PSMS logo is in the form of "leaves" and "deli tobacco flowers".
 Deli tobacco is also the symbol of PSMS Medan until now.
 1950 means the birth of PSMS on April 21, 1950.
 Green Colours means plantation.
 White Colours means Holy which in a broad sense means Sportive.

 The green color is maintained as the main costume color for PSMS Medan.
 The green color in the PSMS costume can also be interpreted as coolness, freshness and calm.

 PSMS Medan is known for its typical type of rap-rap game, namely football which is hard, fast and insistent but still plays clean and upholds sportsmanship.
 This is what is often shown by the team nicknamed "The Killer" and is now nicknamed "Ayam Kinantan".

 PSMS are a football club which originated and based in Kebun Bunga Stadium Jl.
 Candi Borobudur No.2, Medan North Sumatra.